 Aerial observation suggests the majority of plot 262 was severely burned.
 While still standing, almost the entire overstory, including many lowland conifer stands, appears to have been killed in the fire.
-Although probably partly related to lower snow depths in 2015 and 2016 during the survey period, regeneration has now become evident from the air.
-Vegetation sampling near the southern edge of the plot in 2015 indicated aspen averaging 12 feet in height was most abundant and willow and birch were relatively common.
-Jackpine averaging 4.5 feet in height was also observed frequently (C. Maley, 1854 Treaty Authority, personal communication).
+Regeneration has now become evident from the air and observation during the survey suggests large patches dominated by jack pine intermingled with patches dominated by deciduous species.
+Vegetation sampling near the southern edge of the plot in 2015 indicated aspen averaging 9.8 feet in height was most abundant and willow and birch were relatively common.
+Jack pine averaging 4.5 feet in height was also observed frequently (C. Maley, 1854 Treaty Authority, personal communication).